 - Ini Mahal kaali!
 (This is very expensive)

 - Bisa lebih murah ya?
 (Can it be cheaper?)

 - Bisah kurang?
-(Can the price be reduced)… if the seller says ‘Tak bisa (can not)’, you can try your bargaining skills by continuing with ‘Bisa La!’
-I never did bargain much, but I’ve seen my parents doing it a certain number of times :)
+(Can I get a price reduction).
+In case the seller says ‘Tak bisa (can not)’, try your bargaining skills by continuing with ‘Bisa La!‘ (you can reduce brother) I never did bargain much, but I’ve seen my parents doing it a number of times :)

-These are simpler words that you can just keep in mind.
-But you’ll get to know all of these within a couple of days of your stay there anyhow.
+These are simpler words to just keep in mind.
+But you’ll get to know within some days of your stay there.